Heterogeneous Adaptive Policy Optimization: Tailoring Optimization to Every Token's Nature

-\paragraph{Evaluation} We evaluate all the models on mathematical reasoning benchmarks: AIME24, AIME25, AMC23, Minerva~\cite{lewkowycz2022solvingquantitativereasoningproblems}, MATH500~\citep{math500}, and OlympiadBench~\citep{olympiadbench}.
-All evaluations are conducted in a zero-shot setting.
-For each question, we generate 8 independent responses under a decoding temperature $T=0.5$, and report the average accuracy.
+\textbf{Evaluation.} We evaluate all the models on mathematical benchmarks: AIME24, AIME25, AMC23, Minerva~\citep{lewkowycz2022solvingquantitativereasoningproblems}, MATH500~\citep{math500}, and OlympiadBench~\citep{olympiadbench}.
+For each question, we generate 8 responses under a decoding temperature $T=0.5$, and report the average accuracy.

-\paragraph{Main Results} We compare HAPO against vanilla DAPO, DAPO with Forking Tokens, Archer, and EDGE-GRPO in Table \ref{tab: overall_comparision}.
-Our method consistently outperforms all baselines across different model scales and benchmarks, demonstrating how carefully designed token-level heterogeneous treatment can significantly boost model performance.
-Specifically, on Qwen2.5-Math-7B, HAPO surpasses DAPO w/ Forking Tokens by 2.86 and 2.44 points on AIME'24 and AIME'25 respectively.
-Furthermore, HAPO demonstrates substantial improvements over vanilla DAPO across all model scales, achieving average accuracy gains ranging from 1.97 to 3.07 points.
-When compared to existing entropy-based approaches, our method exhibits consistent superiority: HAPO outperforms Archer by 2.80-4.41 points and EDGE-GRPO by 1.83-4.15 points across the three evaluated models, highlighting the effectiveness of our fine-grained heterogeneous treatment over coarse-grained entropy-based strategies.
-We visualize the training dynamics in Figures \ref{fig:overall_aime24_result},~\ref{fig:overall_aime25_result} and Figure \ref{fig:overall_length},~\ref{fig:overall_entropy}, comparing HAPO and DAPO throughout the training process.
-Our method consistently maintains longer response lengths and higher entropy, indicating that HAPO successfully preserves model exploration capabilities while achieving better task performance.
+\textbf{Main Results.} We compare HAPO against vanilla GRPO, vanilla DAPO, DAPO with Forking Tokens, Archer, Entropy Env and EDGE-GRPO in Table \ref{tab: qwen_math_results}.
+On Qwen2.5-Math-7B, HAPO surpasses DAPO w/ Forking Tokens by 2.86 and 2.44 points on AIME'24 and AIME'25.
+When compared to entropy-based approaches, HAPO outperforms Archer by 2.80-4.41 points and Entropy Adv by 2.37-4.25 points, highlighting the effectiveness of our fine-grained heterogeneous treatment.
+Overall, HAPO outperforms these methods across models of different scales, demonstrating strong scalability.
+We visualize training dynamics in Figures ~\ref{fig: aime24_results},~\ref{fig: aime25_results}, ~\ref{fig: response_length}, comparing HAPO and DAPO throughout the training process.
+Our method maintains longer response lengths and higher accuracy, indicating that HAPO preserves model exploration capabilities while achieving better task performance.

-Moreover, compared to vanilla DAPO, HAPO introduces negligible computational overhead, as entropy values are already computed within the verl framework.
-Our method simply leverages these existing computations for adaptive optimization, making it a practical and efficient enhancement that can be readily integrated into existing RLHF pipelines.